GuavaCZ/calendar/README.md

 }
 ```

-### No-events-click event
+### No-events-click calendar

-A no-events-click event is applicable only on `list` views and is triggered when a user clicks on the `no events` cell.
-By default, this event does nothing and it's up to you to implement the logic.
+A no-events-click calendar is applicable only on `list` views and is triggered when a user clicks on the `no events` cell.
+By default, this calendar does nothing and it's up to you to implement the logic.

 To listen to no-events-click events, simply override the `noEventsClickEnabled` property: